-Household income: Electoral area D is the among the more affluent jurisdictions in the CVRD, with a median household income of \$70,220 in 2016.
-After inflation is removed from the analysis, electoral area D shows basically no change in median household income between 2006-2016.
-Income inequality in the CVRD is more extreme than income inequality in BC.
-Electoral area D is slightly more equal than the CVRD as a whole.

-- Employment: Electoral area D has one of the lowest unemployment rates in the CVRD in 2016 (5.9%) and has a participation rates close to average across the CVRD (57.3%). - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
-Electoral area D includes a cluster of education workers.
+- Household income: Electoral area E is one of the more affluent jurisdictions in the CVRD, with a median household income of \$72,082 in 2016.
+After inflation is removed from the analysis, electoral area E shows a downward trend in median household income between 2006-2016.
+Electoral area E has approximately the same income inequality between owners and renters as the CVRD. - Employment: Electoral area E has the second highest participation rates in the CVRD (68.6% in 2016).
+It has an unemployment rate (7.0%) similar to the CVRD as a whole. - Industry: Within the CVRD, the labour force is somewhat geographically clustered.
+Electoral area E includes a cluster of agriculture, forestry, fishing and hunting workers.